vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 Message from child:  { result: 4 }
 ```

-In this example I spawned completely new Node.js subprocess by executing `child.js` script.
+In this example I spawned completely new Node.js subprocess by executing `child.js` file.
 For this I called `fork()` function and passed path to a another js file.
 This again returns instance of `ChildProcess` but this time also establishes communication channel.

 Yes, it must be a separate file, which will start a new Node.js program in **isolation**.
 This means sharing objects from main process memory is **not possible**!